-All organisations engaging people in ‘Regulated Activities‘ must have robust and transparent recruitment procedures in place to ensure children, young people and vulnerable adults are safeguarded and they should be familiar with the Local Safeguarding Children Board policies and procedures.
+All organisations engaging people in ‘Regulated Activities‘ must have robust and transparent recruitment procedures in place to ensure children, young people and vulnerable adults are safeguarded and they should be familiar with the Local Safeguarding Children Partnership policies and procedures.
 Before recruiting staff (whether paid or unpaid), the following should be considered:

 - The application process should include the organisations commitment to safeguarding in for example the Job Description and any other documentation;